marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 This information is loaded from the current Facebook account stored on the device.
 This code uses `ACAccountStore` which is built-in into iOS rather than the Facebook SDK.

+These functions can be used to login your users with Facebook in the app.

 ## Setup

 1. Copy `TegLoginWithFacebook.swift` file into your project.